Owning a website is similar to owning a car: regular and preventive maintenance is required to ensure it’s secure, reliable, and stable.

 Donation Form and Payment Processor Security

 Most services, like PayPal and Stripe, will now link you directly to their site for processing, instead of allowing you to process on a potentially less secure site.
-Let’s face it, as much as you can invest in security, PayPal is likely to invest more.
+Let’s face it — as much as you can invest in security, PayPal is likely to invest more!

 4 Website Maintenance Best Practices

 Don’t forget to include SEO, accessibility, performance scans, and mobile responsiveness in your checklists.
-It’s not uncommon for one small change to impact these areas without knowing.
+It’s not uncommon for one small change to impact these areas without you knowing.

 Make sure you know what is supposed to happen when you find a critical error on the site.
 Do you need to call your web developer – even if it’s after work hours – or do you log a ticket in a support system?

-Step 1: Describe your downtime (and make sure you’re not alone).
+Step 1: Describe your downtime.

 Are you seeing an error message when you should be seeing your homepage?
 Is there no error at all, just a blank white page of nothingness?
 Did you recently change a setting or plugin that might have somehow caused this downtime?